 Initiate an app transfer

-- Click "My Apps" on the homepage.
+- Log in to https://appstoreconnect.apple.com/ and click "My Apps" on the homepage.
 A list of all apps will display.
 Select the app you want to transfer and scroll to the 'Additional Information' section, click "Transfer App,' then click "Done."

 - If your app meets all the criteria mentioned in the start of this article, click "Continue."
 If the app doesn't meet all criteria you should resolve the issues.

 - Enter the Apple ID and Team ID for the recipient’s team agent, and click "Continue."